jaspector

 Town forms instruct applicants to make checks payable to Darmstadt or Darmstadt Sewer Dept and submit to Town Hall or the appropriate superintendent.

-How to Schedule
+How to schedule

 • Town Superintendent (in-person)

-Typical inspection sequence: Town sewer work is superintendent-coordinated.
+Typical sequence: Town sewer work is superintendent-coordinated.
 For building permits routed through the joint Building Commission, inspection sequence follows the countywide building inspection workflow for the specific permit type.

 Town-published permits are required for road access and culvert work, street or right-of-way excavation or construction activity, and sewer taps.
 For building construction, permits are required for any improvement including new structures, additions, accessory structures, pools, and sign work before construction.

+Building permit fees in Darmstadt, IN are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Driveway culvert permit fee $60; street-cut permit fee $100; sewer tap application fee $300 nonrefundable plus $5,000 tap fee.
 Fees are calculated as: Town-issued permits are flat fees.
 Building-construction routing uses APC flat filing fees and Building Commission square-foot or trade-specific formulas..

-1. Determine whether the work is a town public-works permit matter or a building-construction matter.
+To apply for a building permit in Darmstadt, IN, follow these steps: 1.
+Determine whether the work is a town public-works permit matter or a building-construction matter.
 Town-published forms cover driveway culverts, street/right-of-way cuts, and sewer taps.
 2. For town permits, download the correct form from the town resources page and submit it to the superintendent at 559 Hoing Rd with the required fee and supporting information.
 3. For new buildings, additions, accessory structures, pools, signs, and similar construction in Darmstadt, first obtain the required Area Plan Commission Improvement Location Permit and then apply to the joint Building Commission for the construction permit.
 4. For sewer taps, submit the town application, legal description, easement form, design showing sewer location, and sewer availability approval, then coordinate installation scheduling with the Town Superintendent.
 5. Do not start work until the applicable town permit or joint county permit is granted.

-Other cities in Vanderburgh County
+Other jurisdictions in Vanderburgh County.

-View all Vanderburgh County jurisdictions →
+All Vanderburgh County jurisdictions →